-Software often is claimed by the invention policy, even though its core IP position is generally copyright plus trade secret (to the extent that you have not made public your source code).
+Software often is claimed by the invention policy, even though software’s core IP position is generally copyright plus trade secret (to the extent that you have not made public your source code) and perhaps a trademark in a distinctive name.
 University invention policies have gone bonkers as administrators and their lawyer friends try to bake in the broadest definition of invention they can.
 So you will see invention policies that define invention as anything patentable or not patentable.
 What is a non-patentable invention?
 Well, it’s *anything* that a university administrator calls an invention.
 These invention policies also include random laundry lists of invention-things: know-how, data, improvements, technology, software.
 You could write a code to track your fingernail growth over time and it would be within the scope of many university invention policies.

 University copyright policies follow a different line of development and often start with a general statement that authors own their works unless there are special circumstances (such as work assigned by the university).
 This approach follows the idea that universities value academic freedom—faculty and students (and even sometimes staff) should have the right to decide what and when and where to publish.
 Often, a university will have a policy (often in the faculty handbook) that asserts that freedom of research and publication are fundamental to the university—and that’s every bit as much part of university IP policy as anything in an invention or copyright policy, though try pointing that out to a university IP attorney.